z33pX/Stock-Price-Prediction-With-Indicators/README.md

 ```

 After the indicators are calculated the data will be normalized for faster learning.
-You can experiment and change the formula to whatever you want:
+You can experiment and change the formula:

 `data_n = (data - data.mean()) / (data.max() - data.min())
 `